zhangpenglab/UPrimer/README.md

 ncbi-genome-download all --section refseq --formats genbank -A GCF_014905235.1 --flat-output -o /path/to/Reference -r 100
 ~~~

-(2) Extract exome data from the genome annotation GB file for the referecne sepecies *Bombyx mori*:
+(2) Extract exome data from the genome annotation GenBank file for the referecne sepecies *Bombyx mori*:
+<br /><br />
-**CAUSION**: the exome of the reference can not be directly downloaded through the ncbi-genome-download tool, so we need to use a custome script named **Extract_exome_from_genbank_file.py** (https://github.com/zhangpenglab/UPrimer/tree/main/Accessory) to extract exome data from the annotation GB file.
+**CAUSION**: The exome of the reference species cannot be directly downloaded through the ncbi-genome-download tool.
+To resolve this issue, we provide a custom script named **"Extract_exome_from_genbank_file.py"** (https://github.com/zhangpenglab/UPrimer/tree/main/Accessory) that can extract exome data from the annotation GB file.
 Commands as below:

 ~~~
 cp /path/to/UPrimer-main/Accessory/Extract_exome_from_genbank_file.py /path/to/Reference